zcorleissen/documentation/source/mongo_settings.rst

 .. image:: images/balancerwindow.png

 This allows you to choose whether the balancer is allowed to run all the time, or within a definable daily window.
-Please note this is in Pacific Daylight Time.

 Balancer Schedule
 -----------------

 .. image:: images/balancersched.png

 This allows you to specify when the balancer runs each day, making sure no data is in transit during peak hours.
-This is in PDT.
+Please note this is in Pacific Daylight Time.

 Stepdown Window
 ===============